ZixiVideo/obs-studio/README.rst

 Zixi plugin branch for OBS Studio
 =================================
- - Adds native Zixi output to OBS for robust low latency streaming [ not present yet ]
+ - Adds native Zixi output to OBS for robust low latency streaming [ done ]

  - Supports streaming to AWS MediaConnect [ not present yet ]

- - Allow bonding multiple network connections [ not present yet ]
+ - Allow bonding multiple network connections [ done ]

  - Adjusts encoder bitrate according to network conditions, when using libx264 [ not present yet ]